 5 things you might not know about Americas Independence Day

-Declaration of Independence was adopted before the slavery was abolished hence it was believed that Declaration of Independence was only for white men and not for black men it was only in 1865 when a promising note was signed stating “all men, yes, black men as well as white men, would be guaranteed the unalienable rights”.
+Declaration of Independence was adopted before slavery was abolished hence it was believed that the Declaration of Independence was only for white men and not for black men it was only in 1865 when a promising note was signed stating “all men, yes, black men as well as white men, would be guaranteed the unalienable rights”.

-2. After hearing the news of Declaration of Independence in 1776 people celebrated the day bit more like what it is celebrated today.
+2. After hearing the news of the Declaration of Independence in 1776 people celebrated the day bit more like what it is celebrated today.
 You can feel the patriotic fever almost everywhere, which later becomes a tradition that was followed every year.

-4. America’s Oldest Fourth of July Celebration, was held in town of Bristol, Rhode Island which was Eighty-five years before the Independence Day.
+4. America’s Oldest Fourth of July Celebration was held in the town of Bristol, Rhode Island which was Eighty-five years before Independence Day.

 Here are some of the traditional food and delicacies that people enjoy on this day.

 Cake – No 4th July party is complete without dessert. specifically cakes and cupcakes of patriotic theme.
-The cake adds an extra festive with sparkle of fireworks.
+The cake adds an extra festive with a sparkle of fireworks.

 Macaroni Cheese – Macaroni and Cheese is a perfect side dish to add to the menu of the festive.